shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 - `result`: element=`float`, shape=`[?,?]`

 The 3 key pieces of information required for kernel gen are now known:
-- The uniforms (defined predominantly by python type, with some use of slang when element types are ambiguous)
+- The resource types (defined predominantly by python type)
-- The call shape (inferred from above)
+- The call dimensionality (inferred from above)
 - The load/store target types (defined by slang parameters)

 It is *sometimes* possible to reject an overload due to shapes at this point.
 For example, if a `vector<float3>` is being passed to a `float[10]`, the relevant dimensions are concrete and incompatible.
 However in most situations, shape compatibility can't be resolved up front.